javarias/omniORB/omniORB/README.FIRST.txt

 specification 2.6 of the Common Object Request Broker Architecture (CORBA).

-- C++ and Python language bindings.
+- C++ language bindings are supported.
+The mapping conforms to the latest revision of the CORBA specification.

-- Full support for the Portable Object Adapter (POA)
+- support for the Portable Object Adapter (POA)

-- Support for the Interoperable Naming Service (INS)
+- support for the Interoperable Naming Service (INS)

-- Internet Inter-ORB Protocol (IIOP 1.2) is used as the native protocol.
+- The Internet Inter-ORB Protocol (IIOP 1.2) is used as the native protocol.

 - The omniORB runtime is fully multithreaded.
 It uses native platform